Balaje/iceFEM.jl/README.md

 Clamped at $x=L$.
 The ice can be
 `FreeClamped()`, `FreeFree()`, `FreeHinged()` and `FreeBedrock()`.
-Note for the `FreeBedrock()` case, correct (non-zero) parameters must be specified in the for the fluid:
+Note for the `FreeBedrock()` case, correct (non-zero) parameters must be specified in the for the fluid, for example:

 ``` julia
 xg = 0.7*L; k0 = 10^6; # Position of Grounding line and spring constant of bedrock (0 if not available)